camitz/CloudWatchAppender/README.md

 If you download the source code there is a tiny utility that tests all these keys on your system.

-## Augmented %logger functionality
+## Augmented %logger functionality<a name="logger"></a>

 The log4net PatternLayout provides the %logger or %c pattern, which translates to the name of the logger, typically the qualified name of the type issuing the event.
-You can also specify a precision specifier as a integer enclosed in curly brackets following the pattern, to filter out the end part of the name.
+You can also specify a precision specifier as a integer enclosed in curly brackets following the pattern, to include only the right most elements of the name.

 CloudWathcAppender adds support for negative precision specifiers, filtering out the beginning part of the name.
 This is useful for providing the type and namespace as metric name and namespace respectively to CloudWatch.